jvazpa/chipnchop/README.md

 * Make multiple sampling parallelization available by using Sun Grid Engine (SGE),  Simple Linux Utility for Resource Management (Slurm) or similar.
 Yet there were a first version in which we included SGE parallelization, it has been tested with obsolete versions of the software.
 Thus, it has to be re-tested so that it can be used that way.
 * Make the the pipeline executable for working with pair-end samples.
 * Make it possible to work with other ecotype or species different from Arabidopsis thaliana col-0.
+* Network analysis might be carried on through a pipeline that makes use of chipnchop main pipeline.
+We are working on that.

 ### License